Configure a SAML identity provider using the Search API

 9. In Audience URI, enter a suitable relying party identifier.

-A good choice is to use the Coveo host name as a relying party identifier: https://platform.cloud.coveo.com
+Use the Coveo host name as a relying party identifier: https://platform.cloud.coveo.com.

 10. Click Next and complete the wizard.